Holden (automobile): Fifth generation (1971–1985)

 The Introduction of the fifth generation of Holden in 1971 marked the first full redesign since the original 48-215 in 1948.
 With this change can the new Semi-monocouque architecture for coupé, sedan and station wagon models and a full body-on-chassis design for the ute, panelvan and newly introduced one tonner model.
 The Brougham was also dropped in favour of the new Statesman model, which no longer carried the Holden name.

 HQ

-The Holden HQ is yet another heavily Chevrolet inspired design, sharing likeness with the Camaro and Chevelle.
+The Holden HQ Marked the first ground-up redesign in the Holden's history, with a whole new body shape, chassis and suspension design.
+The styling of the HQ appears heavily inspired by its US counterparts, such as the Chevrolet Chevelle.
 The HQ was the last Holden model to feature a Chevrolet Small Block V8 until the introduction of the Series II VT Commodore in 1999.
-With the HQ Monaro came the LS, a variant similar to the sedan and wagon's Premier specification.
-The HQ Monaro could be a lot more luxury focused, without the looming effect of homologation, as Holden's motorsport teams turned towards the smaller Torana.
+The HQ series also introduced the LS Monaro, a variant similar to the sedan and wagon's Premier specification with a more premium interior design and the four-headlight design shared with the Premier.
+The HQ Monaro had the headroom to be a lot heavier on options and slightly more luxury-focused than its predecessors, with Holden looking to the Torana for homologation racing.
+The HQ has gained a legacy as one of the most desirable classic Holdens, due to the styling both inside and out being exclusive to the HQ, and its ties to the classic muscle car look.